 “Very, very, quickly”

 There is one reading of Davis’ behavior over the seven increasingly “uncomfortable” press conferences on Suiter’s death in which he made some early mistakes and spent the next two months covering his own tracks by doubling down on his theories.
-This will be more clear as I analyze the timeline.

 One example of this appeared on November 30th, in an unusual story in the Baltimore Sun.
 It was about a man who allegedly took a gun from a cop and shot the cop in the hand.
 It included especially graphic body camera footage.
 Davis was the only source quoted by the reporter, Kevin Rector: